bshoshany/thread-pool/README.md

 ### Motivation

 Multithreading is essential for modern high-performance computing.
-Since C++11, the C++ standard library has included built-in low-level multithreading support using constructs such as `std::thread`.
+Since C\+\+11, the C++ standard library has included built-in low-level multithreading support using constructs such as `std::thread`.
 However, `std::thread` creates a new thread each time it is called, which can have a significant performance overhead.
 Furthermore, it is possible to create more threads than the hardware can handle simultaneously, potentially resulting in a substantial slowdown.

-The library presented here contains a thread pool class, `BS::thread_pool`, which avoids these issues by creating a fixed pool of threads once and for all, and then continuously reusing the same threads to perform different tasks throughout the lifetime of the program.
+The library presented here contains a C++ thread pool class, `BS::thread_pool`, which avoids these issues by creating a fixed pool of threads once and for all, and then continuously reusing the same threads to perform different tasks throughout the lifetime of the program.
 By default, the number of threads in the pool is equal to the maximum number of threads that the hardware can run in parallel.

 The user submits tasks to be executed into a queue.
 Whenever a thread becomes available, it retrieves the next task from the queue and executes it.
 The pool automatically produces an `std::future` for each task, which allows the user to wait for the task to finish executing and/or obtain its eventual return value, if applicable.
 Threads and tasks are autonomously managed by the pool in the background, without requiring any input from the user aside from submitting the desired tasks.

 The design of this package was guided by four important principles.
 First, *compactness*: the entire library consists of just one small self-contained header file, with no other components or dependencies.
-Second, *portability*: the package only utilizes the C++17 standard library, without relying on any compiler extensions or 3rd-party libraries, and is therefore compatible with any modern standards-conforming C++17 compiler on any platform.
+Second, *portability*: the package only utilizes the C\+\+17 standard library, without relying on any compiler extensions or 3rd-party libraries, and is therefore compatible with any modern standards-conforming C\+\+17 compiler on any platform.
 Third, *ease of use*: the package is extensively documented, and programmers of any level should be able to use it right out of the box.

 The fourth and final guiding principle is *performance*: each and every line of code in this library was carefully designed with maximum performance in mind, and performance was tested and verified on a variety of compilers and platforms.
 Indeed, the library was originally designed for use in the author's own computationally-intensive scientific computing projects, running both on high-end desktop/laptop computers and high-performance computing nodes.